Home

 A. Yes.
 Go to http://mobile.msn.com/ from a Wap browser, then select

 "Hotmail" from the menu.
-The screenshot below demonstrates WAP
+The screenshot to the right demonstrates WAP

 following method of getting access to Hotmail over WAP: